AdemHuduti/RN-movie-app/README.md

 # React Native Movie Application

-*A sample app using react native for iOS & Android*
+*A sample movie app using react native for iOS & Android*

 ## Installation